Social KRA

 Children at a citizenship ceremony with the Australian and Aboriginal flags

-The City fosters positive social outcomes through an engaged and participating community.
+The City supports positive social outcomes by encouraging an engaged and participating community.

-We have established a range of facilities and services to meet the future needs of children, youths, families and seniors.
+The City has established a range of facilities and services to meet the future needs of children, young people, families and seniors.

-We keep our community feeling connected through a range of initiatives.
+The City helps the community stay connected through a range of initiatives.

-We also consult in local areas to understand local priorities.
-You can find out more information on our local area planning page
+The City also consults in local areas to understand local priorities.
+Find out more on the local area planning page

-We'll also continue to improve and upgrade our libraries and leisure centres to offer the best services and programs to our diverse community.
+The City will continue to improve libraries and leisure centres to offer quality services and programs to our diverse community.

 Celebrated and vibrant